Recent Publications and Recorded Talks

-"Hopeful Ecomedia in the Pandemic,” co-written with Environmental Studies students Blythe Keuning, Angie Lopez, and Steven Carter (with artwork and work from three other students, as well), ASLE , October 20, 2021.
+"Hopeful Ecomedia in the Pandemic,” co-written with Environmental Studies students Blythe Keuning, Angie Lopez, and Steven Carter (with additional artwork from students, Leslie Gaeta, Melissa Smith (and Shannon Sitch), and Miranda Devan), ASLE , October 20, 2021.

 “Introduction” and co-editor, Environmental Creature Feature Special Issue in Science Fiction Film and Television, Fall 2021.